The Least Wearable Rolex Ever Made, Explained (Deepsea Challenge)

 - Bracelet: RLX titanium Oyster with Glidelock and Fliplock extension

-It’s worth pointing out that even for professional divers, this isn’t something you’d wear directly on the wrist.
+Even for professional divers, this isn't something you'd wear directly on the wrist.
 A watch like this would be strapped over an exposure suit or drysuit sleeve.
-But today, almost no one is diving with a mechanical watch for actual dive tracking.
-You use a computer.
-That’s standard.
+Almost no one diving today uses a mechanical watch for actual dive tracking—dive computers handle that.

 And yet, the Deepsea Challenge still makes sense.